Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/bottlenose-dolphin.md

     desc: "  A bottlenose dolphin can hold its breath for 2 hours."
 abilities_bot:
   - name: "Ramming Speed"
     desc: "⬺  The bottlenose dolphin Swims twice and then makes a snout [[Strike]].
 As long as it moved at least 20 feet, it gains a +1 circumstance bonus to its attack roll.
-A Large or smaller creature hit by this attack must succeed at a DC 16 Fortitude save or be [[slowed|slowed 1]] for 1 round."
+A Large or smaller creature hit by this attack must succeed at a DC 16 Fortitude save or be [[rules/conditions.md#Slowed|slowed 1]] for 1 round."

 speed: swim 60 feet